A is for Apologies for Past Practices of Forced Adoption

 U is for Unconscious

 Unconscious; unawake and unaware, the opposite of being conscious.
-Through sleep, anaesthesia, secrecy … and adoption when the full awareness of identity is hidden from the Adoptee, and replaced by attempts to transplant a child into a new environment.
+Through sleep, anaesthesia, secrecy … and adoption when the full awareness of identity is hidden from the person who was adopted and replaced by attempts to transplant a child into a new environment.

 Ironically unconscious also means that part of an individual that is not in conscious awareness.
 However, as memories are stored holographically in every cell in our body, the truth of who we are resides alongside the constructed self, and will slowly work its way into consciousness.
 Questions that demand answers, inconsistencies, anger … Something’s not right.